maguid28/PlantDiseaseClassification_AWS/README.md

 ![UI Classification results](/img/classification_results.png)

-## Abstract
+## Introduction
-In this project, an end-to-end system for classifying various plant diseases using Amazon Web Services (AWS) has been developed.
-This system allows users to upload images of plants through a web interface, which are then processed and analyzed using a machine learning model deployed on AWS SageMaker.
+In this project, an end-to-end system for classifying various plant diseases using Amazon Web Services (AWS) has been developed to allow users to upload images of plants through a web interface, which are then processed and analyzed using a machine learning model deployed on AWS SageMaker.
 The classification results, along with confidence scores, are saved in Amazon DynamoDB.

-## Introduction
-The main goal of this project is to design a user-friendly web platform where users can upload plant images and receive automated disease classification.
-This system utilizes AWS to support the creation, deployment, and scaling of machine learning applications.

 ## AI Ecosystem Architecture Used
 The plant disease classification application utilizes various AWS components to create a comprehensive and scalable architecture.
 Key components include: